wyounas/wyounas.github.io/_posts/2025-08-18-solving-the-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 LinkedIn Queens is a puzzle played on an `n × n` grid with the following rules:

-- The grid is divided into ‘n’ colored regions.
+- The grid is divided into `n` colored regions.
 - Each row, column, and colored region must contain exactly one queen.
 - No two queens may be adjacent, including diagonally.
 However, diagonals at a distance are allowed.

 In this post, we aim to find all solutions, not just one, to the puzzle.
 We aim to find all solutions using a Python-based SAT solver and two model checkers, namely Spin and Fizzbee.
-To keep things simple, we’ll solve the puzzle for 4x4 grid using the SAT Solver, but we will solve it both for 4x4 and 9x9 using model checkers.
+To keep things simple, we’ll solve the puzzle for a 4x4 grid using the SAT Solver, but we will solve it both for 4x4 and 9x9 using model checkers.

 ## Solving the Puzzle using a SAT Solver

 I first came across this puzzle in a nice [blog post](https://buttondown.com/hillelwayne/archive/solving-linkedin-queens-with-smt/) by Hillel Wayne, whose blog I enjoy reading, where he solved it using an SMT solver called Z3.

 In the past, I had used a Python-based SAT solver called PyEDA [1], and I thought it would be interesting to use it to find all solutions to the LinkedIn Queens puzzle.
 Let’s solve it for a 4x4 grid though the code can be extended to solve it for a 9x9 grid.
 To get started with PyEDA, we represent the 4×4 grid as a two-dimensional bit vector:
 ```
 X = exprvars('x', 4, 4)
 ```